Rebalancing Society

 Engagement on the Ground

-And so the idea for IKEA furniture came about – from a guy who was, again and again, helping people getting their newly bought furniture to fit into their cars so they could transport it home safely.
+And so the idea for IKEA furniture came about – from a guy who was, again and again, helping people get their newly bought furniture to fit into their cars so they could transport it home safely.
 He would, for instance, disassemble a dining table – taking off its legs – so it could fit the specific car.
 A so-called ‘shift’ was made as the company recognized the need for furniture people could assemble at home.
 A new business model was born.

 Can you recognize a ‘shift’ in your own company?
 If not, then ask your people on the floor and encourage engagement from the ground up.
 It’s a much-overlooked opportunity for organizations to flourish and meet the needs of their users.